mikebranstein/nativescript-workshop-instructions/src/chapters/chapter2.md

 > NOTE: Just like HTML applications, you can think of NativeScript apps as a collection of pages.
 You move between page by navigating, and you can also pass data (or app state) between pages during navigation.

 > DEFINITION: A page is a collection of similarly-named files (.xml, .css, and .js).
-The .xml file contains your UI code, the .css file styles your UI, and the .js file contains yoru business logic code.
+The .xml file contains your UI code, the .css file styles your UI, and the .js file contains your business logic code.
 NativeScript uses conventions to tell which files constitute a page, so all you need to do is name your .xml, .css, and .js files with the same prefix.

 So, back to pages.
 Now that we know about the NativeScript page-naming convention, you understand what the `main-page` page is: it's a collection of 3 files: `main-page.xml` (the UI), `main-page.css` (styling for the UI), and `main-page.js` (any business logic code that interacts with the UI).